Gotham Awards: Gotham TV Awards

-In April 2024, the Gotham Film & Media Institute announced that television series and performances will be honored at a separate ceremony going forward with the first edition of the Gotham TV Awards taking place on June 4, 2024.
+In April 2024, the Gotham Film & Media Institute announced that television series and performances would be honored at a separate ceremony going forward with the first edition of the Gotham TV Awards taking place on June 4, 2024.
 In previous years, television categories had been part of the main awards ceremony, where two television awards for new series were presented for the first time in 2015.
-In 2021, two further awards, one for performance and one for non-fiction television, were introduced.
-Out of the eight categories to be presented at the inaugural Gotham TV Awards only the award for Breakthrough Nonfiction Series had been given out before (in 2021 and 2022); the three other awards for series, the three awards for outstanding performances and the audience award for television were newly created.
+In 2021, two further awards, one for performance and one for nonfiction television, were introduced.
+Out of the eight categories to be presented at the inaugural Gotham TV Awards, only the award for Breakthrough Nonfiction Series had been given out before (in 2021 and 2022); the three other awards for series, the three awards for outstanding performances, and the audience award for television were newly created.